thecodemancer/BIMarathon2021/README.md

 Which must be populated one after the other.
 Sequentially.
 The details of the transformations can be seen in */ELT/temp_table_2.sql*, */ELT/temp_table_3.sql*, and */ELT/temp_table_4.sql*

+### 📊 Data Visualization

+Coming soon!

+If you've reach to this part, thank you!